DarkPlacesEngine/DarkPlaces/CONTRIBUTING.md

    If, for some reason, you care enough, compatibility can always be tested affirmatively by setting CC=g++.
-CC=clang++ may not work in the future, if it did not already stop working in current versions LLVM, as it otherwise spams deprecation warnings for using a C file asinput to a C++ compiler.
+CC=clang++ may not work in the future, if it didn't already stop working in current versions of LLVM, as it otherwise spams deprecation warnings for using a C file as input to a C++ compiler.

 > [!NOTE]
 > We do not officially support building C code with a C++ compiler and may not